Emmotes/ic_spoilers/docs/dhadius.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Skill Empowerment** (Guess)
-> Increases Dhadius's damage and the damage of Champions with 14 or more intelligence within 2 slots of Dhadius by 100% for each Champion in the formation affected by this ability, stacking multiplicatively.
+> Increases Dhadius' damage and the damage of Champions with 14 or more intelligence within 2 slots of Dhadius by 100% for each Champion in the formation affected by this ability, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>